-If you love quick, homey meals, you’ll adore this Creamy Tomato Basil Soup served with easy Homemade Garlic Basil Croutons.
+If you love quick, homey meals, you’ll adore this Creamy Tomato Basil Soup served with easy Garlic Basil Croutons.

 My Creamy Tomato Basil Soup recipe is like a comforting warm fleece blanket on a cold winter’s night.
 With a splash (or two!) of cream, you can customize this recipe to suit your taste.
 This is a must-make recipe and it’s super quick, too!

 With all the freezing cold weather and loads of snow keeping us cooped up in the house, I’ve been making a lot of soups lately.
 This Creamy Tomato Basil Soup is just about the best comfort food around.
 It’s a play off my idol Ree Drummond’s Pioneer Woman tomato soup recipe.
 Growing up, I wouldn’t touch tomato soup but these days, I’ll settle down to a big bowl of this soup no problem!

 - Olive Oil

 - Fresh Garlic

 - Chicken Stock